Andre Ventura, Portugals Far-right Chameleon - UrduPoint

 Andre Ventura, Portugal's Far-right Chameleon

-Lisbon, (APP - UrduPoint / Pakistan Point News - 11th Mar, 2024) Andre Ventura, the leader of Portugal's far-right party Chega, which surged in a general election on Sunday, is a former trainee priest who later became a tough-talking television football commentator.
+Andre Ventura, the leader of Portugal's far-right party Chega which surged in a general election on Sunday, is a former trainee priest who later became a tough-talking television football commentator

-The 41-year-old lawyer by training first grabbed the political spotlight in 2017 when -- as a candidate for mayor in a town outside Lisbon with the mainstream centre-right PSD party -- he blamed Portugal's small Roma community for crime, and accused them of exploiting the social welfare system.

 He quit the PSD the following year and in 2019 he founded Chega, which means "Enough", vowing to fight against corruption and illegal immigration.